milkyway-multimedia/ss-social-feed/README.md

 I am hoping to add Instagram and maybe Pinterest when I have time...
 But you can have as many of the above accounts as you want (if you don't mind the lag...)

 ### Features
-- Display all your social activity of one page
+- Display all your social activity of one papge
 - Use AddThis to encourage sharing
 - You can add follow buttons and like post buttons, as well as use hash tag retweets with Twitter.
+- JS is deferred for faster load times!
+No more social plugins annoyingly slowing down the website!!

 ## License
 * MIT